Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Introduction

 Refs.~\cite{vermersch2019probing, yoshida2019disentangling} describe how to extend the infinite-temperature methods discussed there to measure the OTOC at finite temperature (referred to as thermal OTOC).
 Other proposals to measure the thermal OTOC consider two copies of the same system in an entangled initial state prepared at a negative time \cite{lantagne2020diagnosing}, or two copies of the system sampled from a thermal ensemble~\cite{yao2016interferometric}.
 However, despite these proposals, the OTOC at a finite temperature has not been measured in experiments.

-In this work, we describe how to measure the thermal OTOC in analog quantum simulators, without initial state preparation at negative times or the need to evolve backward in time, for systems satisfying ETH and with particle-hole symmetry.
-Our method is inspired by ideas to prepare the thermofield double state in~\cite{cottrell2019build, maldacena2018eternal}, and measure the thermal OTOC from the thermofield double state~\cite{lantagne2020diagnosing, maldacena2018eternal}.
-We consider a concrete example -- a 1D spin model with long-ranged XX interactions -- that can be implemented in state-of-the-art atomic simulators~\cite{de2019observation}.
-We also show how to measure the OTOC in experiments in the presence of limitations due to non-ideal dynamics as well as systematic limitations of the measurement protocol.
-A similar method that measures the OTOC at infinite temperature was proposed in~\cite{sundar2020proposal}.
+In this work, we describe how to measure the thermal OTOC in analog quantum simulators, without initial state preparation at negative times or the need to evolve backward in time for systems with particle-hole symmetry.
+Our method is inspired by ideas to prepare the TFD for systems that satisfy ETH~\cite{cottrell2019build, maldacena2018eternal}, and measure the thermal OTOC from the TFD~\cite{lantagne2020diagnosing, maldacena2018eternal}.
+Our main contribution is to demonstrate a feasible method to measure a thermal OTOC in current quantum simulators.
+We illustrate this by using a concrete example, a 1D spin model with long-ranged XX interactions, and showing that one can prepare the thermofield double state with reasonable fidelity at modest system sizes, and measure a thermal OTOC by quenching this state.
+In this context, we propose a method that obtains a good estimate for the OTOC even in the presence of limitations due to dissipative dynamics and systematic limitations of our protocol.
+We note that the Hamiltonian we consider was recently realized in experiment~\cite{de2019observation}.

 This article is organized as follows.
-In Section~\ref{sec: otoc from tfd}, we review the thermofield double (TFD) state and show how it can be used to measure thermal OTOCs.
+In Section~\ref{sec: otoc from tfd}, we review the TFD state and show how it can be used to measure thermal OTOCs.
 In Section~\ref{sec: approximating tfd}, we numerically show how to approximately access the TFD for a 1D spin Hamiltonian as the ground state of a local parent Hamiltonian on two coupled spin chains.
 In Section~\ref{sec: otoc from g}, we numerically show that an approximation to the OTOC can be measured from the ground state described in Section~\ref{sec: approximating tfd}, and describe a correction protocol to mitigate the error in this approximation.
 In Section~\ref{sec: robustness to error}, we numerically show that our correction protocol also mitigates errors that arise from decoherence in experiment.
 In Section~\ref{sec: connections}, we discuss connections between our protocol and previous proposals to measure the OTOC.
 We summarize in Section~\ref{sec: summary}.